Peadar O'Donnell: Writings

 After the 1940s, O'Donnell devoted more of his time to writing and culture and less to politics, from which he withdrew more or less completely.
 He published his first novel, Storm, in 1925.
 This was followed by Islanders (1928, which was published in the US under the title, "The Way it Was With Them"), which received national and international acclaim, The New York Times describing it as a novel of "quiet brilliance and power", conservative London magazine The Spectator "an intensely beautiful picture of peasant life."
 The writer Benedict Kiely recalled meeting a Chicago man in Iowa in 1968 who had never been to Ireland but could describe the landscape of west Donegal, and the ways of its people, in minute detail despite being blind.
 When Kiely asked him how he knew so much he revealed he had read Islanders in Braille.
 Adrigoole, published in 1929, was swiftly followed by The Knife (1930) and On the Edge of the Stream (1934).
-O'Donnell also went to Spain and later published Salud!
+As noted, O'Donnell went to Spain at the time of the Spanish Civil War and later published Salud!
 An Irishman in Spain (1937).
 Adrigoole was set in Donegal, but based on the real-life story of the O'Sullivans, a Cork family who had all died of starvation in 1927, and is 'by far the gloomiest and most pessimistic of his books'.

 Other books by O'Donnell included The Big Windows (1955) and Proud Island (1975).
 The Big Windows is, in the words of Donal Ó Drisceoil, 'by common consent his finest literary achievement....
 The reviews at the time, and on its reissue in 1983, were universally positive.'